shwina/still-magic/_chapters_en/workflow.md

     -   And this workflow doesn't provide guidance for collaborating with others
 -   Following a few rules and using some of Git's more advanced capabilities solves these problems

-## Rebasing {#s:workflow-rebase}

-FIXME: rebasing
--   What rebasing is and when/how to use it
--   The Golden Rule: never rebase shared branches
-    -   Creating a pull request from a branch implicitly makes that branch shared
--   Common error messages and what to do next
--   `git push --force` is sometimes necessary
-    -   But usually a sign that you should have done something differently a while back

-### Common Problems

-FIXME: common problems for rebasing

-### Exercises

-FIXME: exercises for rebasing

 ## Branch Per Feature {#s:workflow-branch}

-FIXME: branch per feature
--   [branch-per-feature][branch-per-feature] workflow
+-   Use a [branch-per-feature][branch-per-feature] workflow
--   Always branch from `master`
+    -   `git checkout master`
+    -   `git pull origin master` (or `git pull upstream master`) to make sure you're up to date
+    -   `git checkout -b feature-name`
+    -   Do some work
+    -   `git push origin feature-name` to upload or update that branch
+    -   `git pull origin master` again and resolve any conflicts
+    -   `git merge feature-name master` (command line) to merge into master when work is done
+-   Better:
+    -   Create a [pull request](#g:pull-request) on GitHub
+    -   Within one repository (which may be shared with other people) or between repositories (from your fork to the upstream repository)
+    -   Get someone to look over the changes and leave comments
+    -   Make fixes: the pull request is updated in place
+    -   Merge when done
+-   But what's a "feature"?
+    -   A pure addition that doesn't change anything else (e.g., a new analysis run)
+    -   A change that you might want to undo as a unit
+    -   E.g., a new parameter with configuration, option parsing, help, and effect on execution
+    -   If you then re-run analyses, do those as separate features (because you might want to undo them separately)
 -   Don't do several things in one branch
     -   Commit work (don't use `git stash`)
     -   Do the other thing
+    -   Squash the history (described below)
     -   Merge to `master`
     -   Merge from master to the original branch
-    -   Rebase as necessary to clean up history
--   What's a "feature"?
-    -   A change that you might want to undo
-    -   E.g., a new parameter with configuration, option parsing, help, and effect on execution
 -   What's hard about branch-per-feature?
-    -   Doing work in one branch while large refactoring is going on in another (so don't do this)
+    -   Doing work in one branch while large refactoring is going on in another
+    -   So don't do this

 ### Common Problems